pythonpizza/hamburg.python.pizza/README.md

 The rest is all the media which goes in [assets](assets)

-# How to run/compile the wesite
+# How to run/compile the website

 Besides installing ```npm``` and ```node``` also install ```yarn``` (using ```npm install -g yarn```).